best-training-management-software-systems

 Absorb LMS offers course creation, content management, reporting, and analytics to streamline learning and development programmes.

-With the Absorb Analyze feature, you and your team can assess the effectiveness of your training programmes.
-You'll receive notifications when specific actions or patterns emerge, allowing you to track and evaluate your training processes and monitor learner progress across the company.
+With the Absorb Analyze feature, you and your team can easily assess the effectiveness of your training programmes.
+You'll receive notifications when specific actions or patterns emerge, to track and evaluate your training processes and monitor learner progress across the company.

 The online course builder and authoring tool includes a drag-and-drop tool and access to an extensive library of templates.
 By leveraging the Absorb Create features, you can design and deploy eLearning content and have SCORM and xAPI integration.